 When preparing food in a microwave, always use heat-resistant cookware that is suitable for microwave use.
-Observe the notes on cookware suitable for microwaves. \rightarrow "Microwave" on page 17
+Observe the notes on cookware suitable for microwaves. - "Microwave" on page 18

 When you place your cookware onto the wire rack, slide the wire rack in with the embossed "microwave" facing the appliance door, and the curved lip pointing downwards.
-Note: To test in microwave mode only, switch off the drying function in the basic settings. → "Basic settings" on page 16
+Note: To test in microwave mode only, switch off the drying function in the basic settings. \rightarrow "Basic settings" on page 17

-- [®] 4D hot air
+- ® 4D hot air - Microwave

-- X Circulated air grilling

-- Microwave

-Dish Accessories/cookware Shelf posi- tion Type of heating Tempera- ture in °C MW power in watts Cooking time in mins.
+Dish Accessories/cookware Shelf position Type of heating Tempera- ture in °C MW power in watts Cooking time in mins.

 Microwave defrosting

 Meat Cookware, uncovered 2 - 180 5

 90 10-15

 Microwave cooking

 Egg wash Cookware, uncovered 2 - 360 20

 180 20-25

 Sponge flan Cookware, uncovered 2 - 600 7-9

 Meat loaf Cookware, uncovered 2 - 600 22-27

 Combined microwave cooking

-Potato gratin Cookware, uncovered 2 Z 170-190 360 25-30
+Potato gratin Cookware, uncovered 2 I 170-190 360 25-30

 Turn after 2/3 of the total time